cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.16.1v1 instructions:

-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft 365 alert policies, see the following implementation steps for [enabling alerts](./defender.md#msdefender51v1-instructions) for additional guidance.
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft 365 alert policies, see the following implementation steps for [enabling alerts](./defender.md#msdefender51v1-instructions) for additional guidance.

 #### MS.EXO.16.2v1 instructions:

-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft 365 alert policies, see the following implementation steps to [add email recipients to an alert](./defender.md#msdefender51v1-instructions) for additional guidance.
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft 365 alert policies, see the following implementation steps to [add email recipients to an alert](./defender.md#msdefender51v1-instructions) for additional guidance.

 ## 17. Audit Logging

-User activity from M365 services are captured in the organization's unified audit log.
+User activity from M365 services is captured in the organization's unified audit log.
 These logs are essential for conducting incident response and threat detection activity.

-By default, Microsoft retains the audit logs for only 180 days.
+By default, Microsoft retains the audit logs for 180 days.
 Activity by users with E5 licenses assigned is retained for one year.

 However, in accordance with OMB M-21-31, _Improving the Federal Government’s Investigative and Remediation Capabilities Related to Cybersecurity Incidents_, Microsoft 365 audit logs are to be retained at least 12 months in active storage and an additional 18 months in cold storage.
-This can be accomplished either by offloading the logs out of the cloud environment or natively through Microsoft by creating an [audit log retention policy](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?view=o365-worldwide#create-an-audit-log-retention-policy).
+This can be accomplished by offloading the logs out of the cloud environment or natively through Microsoft by creating an [audit log retention policy](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?view=o365-worldwide#create-an-audit-log-retention-policy).